nst1911/graphics-item-scaler/README.md

 For example, it would be useful when attached graphics views can be zoomed or rotated - handlers will have the same size and relative position.

-The example of using QGraphicsScaler is in the constructor of `MainWindow` class in `mainwindow.cpp` file.
+The example of using `GraphicsItemScaler` is in the constructor of `MainWindow` class in `mainwindow.cpp` file.

 ### License